 The mother may have shown signs of too much amniotic fluid (polyhydramnios).
 A prenatal ultrasound often identifies the gastroschisis.

 If gastroschisis is found before birth, the mother will need special monitoring to make sure her unborn baby remains healthy.
 Plans should be made for careful delivery and immediate management of the problem after birth.

 Treatment for gastroschisis is surgery to repair the defect.
 A surgeon will put the bowel back into the abdomen and close the defect, if possible.
 If the abdominal cavity is too small, a mesh sack is stitched around the borders of the defect and the edges of the defect are pulled up.
-Over time, the herniated intestine falls back into the abdominal cavity, and the defect can be closed.
+The sack is referred to as a silo.
+With growth, the herniated intestine returns into the abdominal cavity and the defect can be closed.

 Other treatments for the baby include nutrients by IV and antibiotics to prevent infection.
 The baby's temperature must be carefully controlled, because the exposed intestine allows a lot of body heat to escape.